sheryever/simple-access-orm/README.md

 # Simple Access ORM
-SimpleAccess provides a simple and easy database access as well as a repository for CURD and other helper methods.
+SimpleAccess provides a simple and easy database access as well as a repository for CRUD and other helper methods.

 SimpleAccess supports multiple databases.
 All implement the same interface for each database.